-This page includes treatment news from IFFGD Industry Council supporters.
+This page includes clinical studies seeking participants and treatment news from IFFGD Industry Council supporters Ironwood Pharmaceuticals, and Shire.
 No endorsement is intended or implied.

 Clinical Studies Seeking Participants